 Here is what Euxhenia had to say when we asked her about human rights:

-Besides being an immigrant myself, I have seen firsthand how classism works in this country.
-If you don’t make enough money or have a big family, or are a woman, or are black and brown, you are going to get treated differently on many levels.
+Hodo: Besides being an immigrant myself, I have seen firsthand how classism works in this country.
+If you don’t make enough money, or are a woman, black, or brown, you are going to get treated differently on many levels.
 This starts with the healthcare system and access to service and medication, which directly intersect with the right to quality education, fair opportunities in the job market, financial knowledge, and the ability to own real estate.
 Now imagine being so focused on surviving that you eventually have no time for education.
 I imagine it can get tough, so that’s why I decided to be a voice for change.
 Unfortunately, change cannot happen overnight.
 It takes decades, and it’s important to keep the momentum going to inspire other people and keep the flame protected.

 Euxhenia Hodo is a Human Rights advocate, based in New York City.
 She currently works for the John Jay College of Criminal Justice on inclusive programs.
 She has served as the Chair of the Graduate Students Committee from 2019-2020.
 Prior to John Jay, Euxhenia worked with Intersections International and interned at the United Nations where she worked on gender-based violence for post-war victims.
 She is passionate about women’s issues domestically and internationally.